Leesburg District Supervisor Kristen C. Umstattd

-Kristen C. Umstattd was elected to represent the Leesburg District representative on the Board of Supervisors in November 2015 and reelected in November 2019.
-She is the chair of the Board of Supervisors’ Finance/Government Operations and Economic Development Committee and serves on the Joint Board and School Board Committee.
-She is one of the Board’s representatives on the Annexation Area Development Policy Committee and the Family Services Board.
-She also represents Loudoun on the Northern Virginia Regional Commission and the National Capital Region Transportation Planning Board and the Metropolitan Washington Council of Governments’ Chesapeake Bay and Water Resources Policy Committee.
+Kristen C. Umstattd was elected to represent the Leesburg District representative on the Board of Supervisors in November 2015 and reelected in 2019 and 2023.
+She serves on the Board of Supervisors’ Finance/Government Operations and Economic Development Committee.
+She is one of the Board’s representatives on the Annexation Area Development Policy Committee.

 Previously, she served on the Leesburg Town Council from 1992 to 2016.
 She served as Mayor between 2002 and 2016.

 She graduated magna cum laude and Phi Beta Kappa from Yale University with a B.A. in Russian and East European Studies.
 She holds a J.D. from Yale Law School and a Certificate in Chinese Studies from Cheng-chi University in Taiwan.
 Umstattd served for many years as the Leesburg Town Council’s liaison to the Leesburg Planning Commission.